-All eligible English NHS trusts/hospitals and Welsh Health Boards submitted data to the audit for inclusion in the 2022 Annual Report.
-The focus of this report is patients in England and Wales submitted to the audit who were diagnosed between 01 April 2020 and 31 March 2021.
-In the 2021 report, the analysis of surgical care excluded major resections after 31 March 2020 in order to avoid including patients who might have been affected by the pandemic.
-In this report, these patients diagnosed between 01 April 2019 and 31 March 2020 have been included in the analysis of surgical care, along with patients submitted for the 2022 audit period.
+All eligible English NHS trusts/hospitals and Welsh Health Boards submitted data to the audit for inclusion in the State of the Nation Report.
+The focus of this report is patients in England and Wales submitted to the audit who were diagnosed between 01 April 2021 and 31 March 2022.
 Data is also available from previous audit periods and comparisons are made across years for certain outcomes.

-Since March 2014, patient data has been collected via NHS Digital's Clinical Audit Platform (CAP) system.
-This allows only one treatment record to be listed per patient and patients identified as being submitted to the audit in a previous year are excluded from subsequent audit periods.
-The dataset is constantly reviewed with the aim of minimising the data collection burden and improving data completeness.
-All participating hospitals/trusts in England individually submitted their data for this annual report to this system.
+Since March 2014, patient data has been collected via NHS England's Clinical Audit Platform (CAP) system.
+This allowed only one treatment record to be listed per patient and patients identified as being submitted to the audit in a previous year are excluded from subsequent audit periods.
+The dataset has been constantly reviewed with the aim of minimising the data collection burden and improving data completeness.
+All participating hospitals/trusts in England individually submitted their data for this report to this system.
 The Welsh data was submitted centrally from CaNISC.